 Thinking about planning a getaway this winter?
 Pigeon Forge, Tennessee offers Winterfest celebrating the Christmas season and wintertime.
-You’ll find winter themed shows, holiday lights and amusement rides and so much more!
+You’ll find winter-themed shows, holiday lights, amusement rides and so much more!
 KAG Contributor Kristina Hernandez traveled to Pigeon Forge with her daughters during Winterfest.
-In this review she’s sharing the many activities they enjoyed and also many more that are available for Pigeon Forge visitors during Winterfest.
+In this review, she’s sharing the many activities they enjoyed and also many more that are available for Pigeon Forge visitors during Winterfest.

 **I received a VIP card from the city of Pigeon Forge valued at $1,500 per person during my visit for Winterfest.
 All opinions and reviews of shows and attractions are mine.

 I took my two kids, ages 7 and 4, with me to experience as much of Winterfest as we could manage over 48 hours.
 Was it worth it?
 More than I can possibly put into words that capture the essence of what Pigeon Forge has managed to offer during this special time of year.

 If you’re looking for a new family tradition during the winter months or just want to spend quality time together, this is the place to go.
 I’m going to tell you all about holiday light displays, dinner shows, an incredible magic show straight from Las Vegas, one way you can enjoy views of the city from a 200-foot tall Ferris wheel, and how to create memories that will last all year long till you do it again next year!

 Find a place to stay in Pigeon Forge, TN.
 This article contains Stay22 affiliate links.